UWB-ACM/Hackathon-Docs/Server-Creation.md

 ## Step 2: Log Into Your Droplet

 After the droplet is created, you will receive an email with credentials for your droplet's `root` account.
-The email will look something like this:

 On first login, you will be required to change the password for `root`.
 Make it something memorable!

 To log in, SSH into the box using the credentials from your email.
 An example of the process is provided below.